 “It takes discipline and being organized and motivated,” she says.
 “A lot of students aren’t willing to give up part of their summers.
 But I made calendars and got organized, and I still had time to work as a lifeguard, teach swimming lessons and go on dates with my boyfriend.

-“Visit your adviser as soon as you can,” Katie suggests.
+“Visit your advisor as soon as you can,” Katie suggests.
 “If I hadn’t done that, I wouldn’t have known I could do this.

 “You can’t procrastinate,” she says.
 “But it’s definitely possible.”